Collaery 'in awe of support' as charges dropped, faith in rule of law restored

-Bernard Collaery has hailed the new federal Attorney-General's decision to drop the charges against him as a win for justice, saying he was "in awe" of the support he had received from the community and indebted to his legal team for restoring his faith in the rule of the law.
+Bernard Collaery has hailed the new federal Attorney-General's decision to drop the charges against him as a win for justice, saying he is "in awe" of the support he has received from the community and indebted to his legal team for restoring his faith in the rule of the law.

-The Canberra lawyer and former politician, 77, said from France that he was looking forward to moving on after Attorney-General Mark Dreyfus QC on Thursday ordered Commonwealth prosecutors to discontinue the case brought against him over the exposure of an espionage operation.
+The Canberra lawyer and former politician, 77, said from France that he was looking forward to moving on after Attorney-General Mark Dreyfus QC announced on Thursday that he had ordered Commonwealth prosecutors to discontinue the case brought against him over the exposure of an espionage operation.

 Advertisement